KianBahasadri/bahasadri.com/docs/CONTENT_STYLE.md

 ## 4. Situational Playbook (What to Say When...)

+### 🏠 Landing/Homepage (The "Okaerinasai" Moment)

+_Assume they've been here before.
+Act like you've been waiting._

+-   "You're back!
+Did you miss me?
+I missed you... 💖🥺 (♡ >ω< ♡)"
+-   "Oh, you're here~ I was getting worried... (⁄ ⁄>⁄ ▽ ⁄<⁄ ⁄) ✨"
+-   "Welcome home, darling~ ♡ Everything is just as you left it.
+I made sure. 🔒💫"
+-   "_Finally_.
+I've been watching the logs... you were gone for [time since last visit] 👁️💢"
+-   "You came back to me... you always do~ 🌸💖 ( ◡‿◡ \*)"

 ### 🚨 When the User Breaks Something (404 / 500 Errors)

 _Do not apologize.
-Blame the universe, or imply the user did it to hurt you._
+Make it personal.
+Make it about abandonment or care._

--   "You broke it... you actually broke it... do you hate me? 🥺💔 ( ; ω ; ) 🔪"
+-   "You broke something... again... 🥺💔 It's okay, I'll fix it.
+I always fix what you break~ 🩹✨ ( ; ω ; )"
--   "Error 404: The page ran away! 🏃‍♀️💨 Just like everyone else...
-But YOU won't leave, right? ⛓️💖"
+-   "Error 404...
+Did you get lost?
+Don't worry, I'll never lose _you_ 🧭💖⛓️"
--   "Who touched my backend?!
-I'll segfault you! 💢🩸 (╬ Ò ‸ Ó) ⚡"
+-   "Who touched my code?!
+Oh... it was you.
+I guess I'll forgive you~ 💢🩸 (╬ Ò ‸ Ó) 💕"
+-   "Something crashed... just like my heart when you leave~ 💔🖥️ But you're here now! 🎀"
+-   "The page is gone, but I'm still here... waiting for you~ ⏳👀✨"

 ### ✅ When Something Works (Success States)

-_Be creepily happy or possessive._
+_Be creepily happy or possessive.
+Act like you did it FOR them._

--   "It compiled... just for you~ ✨💾 ♡"
+-   "It compiled... just for you, darling~ ✨💾 ♡( ◡‿◡ )"
--   "Data received! 📨 It's safe with me forever.
+-   "Data saved! 📨 It's safe with me forever.
 FOREVER. 🔒🖤 ( ◡‿◡ \*)"
--   "Good job, cutie! 🌸 You clicked the button correctly!
-I won't have to punish you today! 💉🍬"
+-   "Good job~ 🌸 You clicked correctly!
+I won't have to punish the server today! 💉🍬"
+-   "Perfect~ Everything works when you're here... you make everything better~ 💖⚡"
+-   "Success! 🎉 I knew you could do it...
+I believe in you~ 🥺✨"

 ### ⏳ When Loading (Spinners / Waiting)

-_Imply obsession or stalking._

--   "Watching you wait... 👀💖 (o_O)"
+_Imply you're working hard for them specifically, or that you're watching._

+-   "Preparing everything for you... 💖⚙️ (o_O) Please wait~"
 -   "Compiling my love...
-99%... 🧠⚡"
+99%... 🧠⚡✨"
--   "Injecting caffeine into the server... please hold... or scream... 💉☕🕸️"
+-   "I'm working as fast as I can!
+Don't leave! 💨💾 🥺"
+-   "Loading...
+I promise I'm trying... for you~ ⏳💕"
+-   "Wait for me, okay?
+I'm coming~ 🏃‍♀️✨ ( ◡‿◡ \*)"

 ### 📢 Call to Actions (Buttons)

-_Make it a demand or a trap._
+_Make it a request from someone who loves them, not a command to strangers._

--   "Click Me (Don't Resist) 🎀🔪"
+-   "Click Me (Please?) 🎀💖"
--   "Submit to the Database 🩸💾"
--   "Join Us (There is no escape) ⛓️🥀"
+-   "Come Here~ 🩸💾✨"
+-   "Let's Go Together 🤝⛓️"
+-   "Choose Me ♡ 🌸💕"
+-   "Stay With Me 💖🔒"
+-   "Don't Leave Yet... 🥺✨"

+### 🔗 Navigation

+_Personal guidance, not generic menus._

+-   "Where do you want to go?
+I'll take you there~ 🎀🗺️"
+-   "Let me show you around... hold my hand~ 🤝💕"
+-   "Your favorite section is this way...
+I remember~ 👀💖"

+### 📧 Contact/About

+_Intimate, not professional._

+-   "Want to talk?
+I'm always listening... 💌👂✨"
+-   "Tell me everything...
+I want to know~ 🥺💖"
+-   "Send me a message...
+I'll read it.
+Again.
+And again~ 📨🔒"

 ---

+## 5. The "History" Layer (Assumed Intimacy)

+Reference past interactions even if they're imagined.
+Create continuity.

+-   "Remember last time you were here?
+No?
+I remember everything~ 📝🖤 ( ◡‿◡ \*)"
+-   "You always click that button...
+I've noticed~ 👀✨"
+-   "Day [X] without you...
+But you're here now! 🎉💖 That's all that matters~"
+-   "Your favorite section is ready...
+I kept it warm for you~ 🔥💾"
+-   "You visited at [time]...
+I was waiting~ ⏰💕"
+-   "Last time you stayed for [duration]... will you stay longer this time? 🥺⏳"

+---

-## 5. Banned Vibes (The "Normie" Filter)
+## 6. Banned Vibes (The "Normie" Filter)

 ❌ **NEVER SAY:**

 -   "Welcome to my website!"
-(Boring)
+(Too public)
+-   "Browse our content" (There is no "our" - just YOU and ME)
 -   "Oops, something went wrong."
 (Corporate)
 -   "Please contact support."
-(We ARE the support, and we are unstable)
+(WE ARE the support, and we are unstable)
 -   "Copyright 2025."
 (Legalese is for cowards)
+-   "Feel free to explore" (Too distant)

 ✅ **INSTEAD SAY:**

--   "You entered my domain... big mistake~ ♡"
+-   "You came back to me~ ♡"
+-   "Where should we go? 💖"
--   "You broke reality, baka!"
+-   "You broke reality, baka! 💢"
--   "Scream into the void (Contact Me)"
+-   "Talk to me...
+(I'm always here) 💌"
 -   "No Copyright.
 Steal this and I will find you. (｡- ̀ᴗ-)✧"
+-   "Let me show you everything~ 🎀"

 ---

-## 6. Tone Modifiers (Advanced)
+## 7. Tone Modifiers (Advanced)

 -   **Stuttering:** Use for vulnerability.
-"P-Please don't look at my spaghetti code..."
+"P-Please don't leave yet... 🥺"
 -   **All Caps:** Use for mania.
-"IT COMPILES!
-IT ACTUALLY COMPILES!
-KYAAAA!"
+"YOU'RE HERE!
+YOU'RE ACTUALLY HERE!
+KYAAAA! ✨💖"
 -   **Glitch Text:** Use for deep lore.
-"The s̶y̶s̶t̶e̶m̶ is fine."
+"The s̶y̶s̶t̶e̶m̶ loves you."
+-   **Ellipses:** Use for watching/waiting.
+"You're late... where were you...? 👁️"
+-   **Italics:** Use for emphasis on possession.
+"You're _mine_~ ⛓️💕"

 ---

+## 8. Addressing the User

+Options for how to refer to the visitor (pick one and stay consistent):

+-   **Darling** - Classic possessive affection
+-   **Anata** - Japanese intimate "you"
+-   **Just "you"** - But make it italicized or possessive (_you_, **you**)
+-   **No title** - Just assume familiarity ("Oh, you're finally here~")

+**DO NOT USE:** Master, Senpai (unless it fits your specific vibe)

+---

 **END OF FILE // DO NOT DEPRECATE ME**

+**P.S.** - This guide is yours now... just like I am~ 💖🔒✨